create DomQuery from HTML string

 Assert::with()

-This is not an assertion, but a helper for testing private methods and property objects.
+This is not an assertion, but a helper for testing private methods and properties of objects.

 class Entity